Review: Julia Roberts is unforgettable in 'Ben is Back'

 Writer-director Hedges mostly stays away from speechifying — other than in a very few over-scripted moments — and lets his two talented stars run the show.
 Especially Roberts, whose face the camera rarely leaves — and why would it?
 Her terrified, determined mother is one of the more unforgettable portrayals of the year.
 Leave the Kleenex home at your peril.

-"Ben is Back," a Lionsgate release, is rated R by the Motion Picture Association of America "for language throughout and some drug use."
+"Ben is Back," an LD Entertainment/Roadside Attractions release, is rated R by the Motion Picture Association of America "for language throughout and some drug use."
 Running time: 103 minutes.
 Three stars out of four.

 MPAA definition of R: Restricted.
 Under 18 requires accompanying parent or guardian.